aktos-io/scada.js/components/data-table/README.md

 `data-table` won't display any new entries unless it's successfully written to the database.

-`curr` document will be fetched from database everytime
+`curr` document must be manually assigned within `on-create-view` handler.

 if `auto-refresh` is not set to `yes`, a `Click to update` button will popup when table data is modified outside current window.

 # Mark last clicked row

 Use `isLastClicked(rowId)`:

     .ui.basic.label(
         on-click="openRow"